!!!! Alaskan Malamutes Do Not have Blue eyes !!!!

 Deposits are "NONE" refundable,

-guarantee that you are going to purchase a puppy you have placed the deposit for.
+deposits are a guarantee that you are going to purchase a puppy you have placed the deposit for.
 This agreement of a deposit allows you to be first to view puppies from a litter, before puppies would be available to any other potential buyer- in the order of the received deposit, received- (for instance, if you are the third to place a deposit on the list, you would be 3rd in line to choose your puppy, 1st or even 5th) this deposit, also ensures that the breeder has reserved a puppy for you, without a deposit placed other families will have the chance to purchase any puppy not on reserve by a deposit.

 Should you be on a deposit list and not be able to complete the purchase, you would have the option to transfer your deposit to another litter at a future date, but deposits already placed are none refundable, so please be sure you have done your research and are committed to your purchase.